 The doctor will ask about your symptoms and medical history.
 A physical exam will be done, paying careful attention to your lymph nodes.
 Most enlarged or swollen lymph nodes are caused by an infection, not lymphomas.
 If infection is suspected, you may be given an antibiotic medication and instructed to return for a follow up appointment.
 If swelling persists, a lymph node biopsy may be ordered.

-, all or part of one of your lymph nodes will be removed.
+lymph node biopsy, all or part of one of your lymph nodes will be removed.
 The tissue sample will be examined under a microscope.
-The biopsy can show whether or not there is cancer and the type and extent of cancer.
+The biopsy can show whether there is cancer and the type and extent of cancer.
 A specific type of cell, called Reed-Sternberg cell, is associated with

 If cancer is found, your prognosis and treatment depend on the location, size, and stage of the cancer, as well as your general health.
 Staging is an evaluation to determine whether the cancer has spread and, if it has, what body parts are affected.

 The following factors are used to determine the stage of Hodgkins disease: The number and location of lymph nodes affectedWhether the affected lymph nodes are on one or both sides of the diaphragm.
 The diaphragm is the thin muscular sheet that separates the chest from the abdomen.Whether the disease has spread to other lymphatic tissues, such as the spleenWhether the disease has spread to the bone marrow, liver, or other places outside the lymphatic system

 Additional tests to determine staging may include: Blood tests

 Chest x-rayCT scanUltrasound of the abdomenWhole body fluorodeoxyglucose (FDG) positron emission tomography (PET)/CTAdditional biopsies of lymph nodesBiopsies of the liver,